Agassiz's perchlet: Distribution

 Agassiz's perchlet is endemic to Australia where it is now only found in Queensland, New South Wales and Victoria.
 It occurs in coastal streams in New South Wales and Queensland and it previously occurred in South Australia but is now thought to have been extirpated from that state.
 They were once widespread in the Murray-Darling basin in South Australia, Victoria, western New South Wales and southern Queensland, but the population has declined and the range has contracted.
 It is now known to occur at a limited number of sites in the Darling River drainage and an isolated population in the central Lachlan catchment.
 In 2008 a large population was found in a tributary of the Lachlan River near the Brewster Weir in New South Wales.
-In 2022 the species was rediscovered in Victoria after not being recorded in the state for 93 years, in Mullaroo Creek within Murray-Sunset National Park.
+In 2022 the species was rediscovered in Victoria after not being recorded in the state for 93 years, in Mullaroo Creek within Murray-Sunset National Park, and work is now underway to reintroduce the species to the State's waterways.